 How To Save On Healthcare

-With health care costs rising across the country, reaching new highs of over $10,000/year per person in 2022, consumers need ways to reduce out-of-pocket spending while still being able to access the care they need.
-Here are a few ways in which you can reduce your health care spending.
+With health care costs rising across the country, reaching new highs of over $10,000/year per person, consumers need ways to reduce out-of-pocket spending while still being able to access the care they need.
+Here are a few ways you can reduce your health care spending.

-3. Stick with a single health care program.
+- Stick with a single health care program.
 Most of American health care resources are taken up by the treatment of chronic conditions — like arthritis, diabetes, heart disease, and high blood pressure — and to care at the end of life.
-Taking medications as prescribed, getting regular check-ups and adhering to lifestyle changes can keep those diseases under control at relatively) modest cost.
+Taking medications as prescribed, getting regular check-ups, and adhering to lifestyle changes can keep those diseases under control at relatively modest cost.

-4. Don’t go directly to a specialist without checking with your primary care doctor.
+- Don’t go directly to a specialist without checking with your primary care doctor.
 Medical care is increasingly specialized, but as much as possible, you should let your primary care physician coordinate that care.
-If she or he doesn’t know what’s going on, it can lead to wasteful—and possibly harmful—overtesting and duplication of treatments.
+If she or he doesn’t know what’s going on, it can lead to wasteful—and possibly harmful—over testing and duplication of treatments.

-7. Question the need for expensive tests.
+- Question the need for expensive tests.
 Don’t push to get new, expensive tests just because you think new is better.
 If a doctor orders an expensive test like an MRI or CT scan, you can ask why it’s necessary and how it will make a difference.
-Nowadays, more tests are conducted than every before, but most of them are actually unnecessary.
+Nowadays, more tests are conducted than ever before, but most of them are actually unnecessary.

-9. Discuss end-of-life issues with your family and physicians.
+- If you encounter end of life decisions, have discussions with family and physicians.
 Medical care near the end of life is an expensive item that can cost hundreds of thousands of dollars.
 In fact, roughly a fifth of the money that Americans spend on health is spent during the last year of life.
 Living wills and advance directives don’t necessarily save money — people sometimes want more care, not less, as they become more frail — but they may help.
-And so may talking about your preferences.
-A study published in The Journal of the American Medical Association found that cancer patients who had discussed end-of-life care with their physicians received hospice care sooner and had lower rates of ventilation, resuscitation, and admission to an intensive care unit.
+Having discussions with professionals and family is a great way to make decisions.
+A study published in The Journal of the American Medical Association found that cancer patients who had discussed end-of-life care with their physicians received hospice care sooner and had higher quality of life and lower rates of ventilation, resuscitation, and admission to an intensive care unit.